Marcelh1983/rx-basic-store/libs/rx-firebase-store/README.md

 - patchState: set only the changed properties of the state, these will be merged with the current state.

 - Firebase functions:
-  - functions: firebase.functions.Functions
+  - functions: Functions
-  - firestore: firebase.firestore.Firestore;
+  - firestore: Firestore;
-  - storage: firebase.storage.Storage;
+  - storage: FirebaseStorage;
-  - auth: firebase.auth.Auth;
+  - auth: Auth;

 * To use getContext() you have to set the dependency somewhere where it is available: